-a.
+- a.
 Lecturer.
-A Lecturer is a person who teaches a limited number of courses in a specific area of expertise, typically on a per course contract basis as defined elsewhere in this chapter.
+A Lecturer is a person who teaches a limited number of courses in a specific area of expertise, typically on a per-course contract basis as defined elsewhere in this chapter. - b.

-- b.
 Instructor.
-An Instructor is a person with a Master's degree, or the equivalent in other professional attainment and with sufficient graduate studies, along with recommendations by faculty in the discipline, or with other relevant work experiences, to teach in an assigned or chosen discipline related to their field of study or work experiences. - c.
+An Instructor is a person with a master's degree, or the equivalent in other professional attainment and with sufficient graduate studies, along with recommendations by faculty in the discipline, or with other relevant work experiences, to teach in an assigned or chosen discipline related to their field of study or work experiences. - c.
 Adjunct Professor.
-An Adjunct Professor is a person who possesses the credential and/or experience to hold rank but whose primary employment relationship is outside the University, OR is an administrative faculty member whose primary responsibility is in an area other than teaching. - d.
+An Adjunct Professor is a person who possesses the credentials and/or experience to hold rank 'but whose primary employment relationship is outside the University, d.
 Visiting Professor.
 A Visiting Professor is a person who holds a temporary or permanent association at another institution of higher education and is associated with the University while on leave from such other institution, an individual from the private (business) or public (government) sector hired to teach on a part-time basis, OR someone who is otherwise hired to fill a faculty position on a temporary basis.
-If a Faculty Search process has taken place for a Visiting Professor position, and if (and only if) the position is advertised as one that is promotable to a tenure track position, then the individual hired may be promoted to a tenure track position with the recommendation of the School Director and discipline faculty members along with the approval of the Vice President for Academic Affairs without the re-opening the Faculty Search process.
+If a Faculty Search process has taken place for a Visiting Professor position, and if (and only if) the position is advertised as one that is promotable to a Tenure-Track position, then the individual hired may be promoted to a Tenure-Track position with the recommendation of the Dean and discipline faculty members, along with the approval of the Vice President for Academic Affairs without re-opening the Faculty Search process.
 The position advertised must be the same as for the position to be ultimately filled.

-As with the tenurable tracks, visiting or temporary faculty be designated as Visiting Instructor, Visiting Assistant Professor, Visiting Associate Professor, or Visiting Professor depending on their experience and other qualifications.
+As with the tenurable tracks, visiting or temporary faculty may be designated as Visiting Instructor, Visiting Assistant Professor, Visiting Associate Professor, or Visiting Professor depending on their experience and other qualifications.